endeffects/NServiceBus.Transport.Msmq/README.md

 This is an attempt to get the Msmq Transport running on .net Core.

 # Current state
-- The Installer is disabled because it is not supported.
-You need to create the queues manually.
+- The Installer is disabled because all advanced features such as code access security, execute permissions and Active Directory integration is not supported.
+So you need to create the queues manually.
-- You can read and write to the queues, but the message format needs to be fixed.
+- You can read and write to the queues which works with the InMemoryPersistence.
+- The MsmqPersistence raises an invalid version exception.

 # Original Packages
 MSMQ transport for NServiceBus